 The initial lease term is generally one year, after which time the lease is renewed on a monthly basis.
 All applicants over 18 years of age will be subject to a background check which includes credit, criminal and sex offender status.
 In some properties, legal residency is also required for the head of household.

-Depending on the site you are interested in, prospective residents will be considered for an apartment based on their household size at move-in per the household size chart below.
-Section 8 voucher holders or applicants for project-based units may be subject to different requirements.
+Depending on the site you are interested in, prospective residents will be considered for an apartment based on their household size at move-in.

 All SCCHA properties have a NO PETS ALLOWED policy, with the exception of animals needed as a reasonable accommodation.